kyungjae-lee/kyungjae-lee.github.io/_posts/data-structures/2021-02-01-singly-linked-lists.md

 ![list_ins_next_elsewhere_1]({{site.baseurl}}/img/data-structures/list_insertion_elsewhere_1.jpg){:.inline-img-w700}

 2) Set the 'next' pointer of the element that will precede the new element to point to the new element.
-(Remember to update the tail to point to the new tail when inserting an element at the tail of the list.)

 ![list_ins_next_elsewhere_2]({{site.baseurl}}/img/data-structures/list_insertion_elsewhere_2.jpg){:.inline-img-w700}

+#### [!]
+Note
+Remember to update the tail to point to the new tail when inserting an element at the tail of the list.

 ### list_rem_next()